-Plaintiffs Xiaomi Corporation ("Xiaomi"), Bin Lin, Peng Lin, and Stephen Sean English bring this action for declaratory and injunctive relief against Defendants U.S. Department of Defense; Lloyd J. Austin III, in his official capacity as Secretary of Defense; U.S. Department of the Treasury; Janet L. Yellen, in her official capacity as Secretary of the Treasury; and Joseph R. Biden Jr., in his official capacity as President of the United States, and allege as follows:
+Plaintiff Xiaomi Corporation ("Xiaomi") brings this action for declaratory and injunctive relief against Defendants U.S. Department of Defense; Lloyd J. Austin III, in his official capacity as Secretary of Defense; U.S. Department of the Treasury; and Janet L. Yellen, in her official capacity as Secretary of the Treasury, and alleges as follows: